midnightntwrk/midnight-template-repo/README.md

 ### CLA Assistant

-The Midnight Foundation appreciates contributions, and like many other open source projects asks contiributors to sign a contributor
+The Midnight Foundation appreciates contributions, and like many other open source projects asks contributors to sign a contributor
 License Agreement before accepting contributions.
-We use CLA assistant (https://github.com/cla-assistant/cla-assistant) to streamlines the CLA signing process, enabling contributors to sign our CLAs directly within a GitHub pull request.
+We use CLA assistant (https://github.com/cla-assistant/cla-assistant) to streamline the CLA signing process, enabling contributors to sign our CLAs directly within a GitHub pull request.

 ### Dependabot